karimmouden/CEH-in-bullet-points/chapters/16-cloud-computing/test/3-cloud_attacks.md

 ## A privilege escalation threat is caused due to which of the following weaknesses?

 #### privilege escalation:
-                      A mistake in the access allocation system such as coding errors, design flaws, and others can result in a customer, third party, or employee obtaining more access rights than required.
+                      A mistake in the

+                                ACCESS ALLOCATION SYSTEM such as :

+                                        - coding errors,
+                                        - design flaws,...
+                       can result in
+                                       - a customer,
+                                       - 3rd party,
+                                       - or employee

+                        obtaining more access rights than needed.

                       This threat arises because of - AAA (authentication, authorization, and accountability) vulnerabilities,
                                                     - user-provisioning and de-provisioning vulnerabilities,
                                                     - hypervisor vulnerabilities,
                                                     - unclear roles and responsibilities,
-                                                    - misconfiguration, and others.
+                                                    - misconfiguration, ......

 #### Illegal Access to the Cloud: